icenel/EDPagingView/README.md

 ###Get Current Page

 ```
-let currentPage = paggingView.currentPage
+let currentPage = pagingView.currentPage
 ```

 ###Get Number of Pages

 ```
-let numberOfPages = paggingView.numberOfPages
+let numberOfPages = pagingView.numberOfPages
 ```

 ##Note
 <b>EDPagingView</b> is a subclass of <b>UIScrollView</b>.
-So you can use UIScrollView delegate to receive scrolling events.
+Therefore, you can use UIScrollView delegate to receive scrolling events.